ericbulloch/kwmd/README.md

 Sometimes I run a few different tools just to see if I get different results.
 The ffuf tool is my go to when I want a second opinion.
 I have provided information on how to run it on [its tools page](tools/ffuf.md#directory-enumeration).

+#### gobuster

+The gobuster tool is a wonderful tool to use to get a second opinion as well.
+I generally go with ffuf instead of gobuster when I want a second opinion.
+You won't be disappointed using either tool.
+I have provided information on how to run gobuster for directory enumeration on [its tool page](tools/gobuster.md#directoryfile-dir-enumeration-mode)

 ### Subdomain Enumeration

 Sometimes I will run subdomain enumeration to see if there are any other sites hosted by this machine.